jg-digital-media/jgdm_mobile_hamburger_menu/README.md

 + Using jQuery for mobile menu toggling for now.

++ This project is setup, by default for using the SASS precompiler for CSS.
+In your command prompt or Terminal, type the following in the project root.  ```sass --watch sass.scss:styles.css```

-+ Menu toggles from top
++ The menuMenu toggles from top left.
+It does not affect the position of the page contents.

 + Mobile menu kicks in at ```980px``` width breakpoint.